The dramatic story of South Florida’s oldest Jewish community and a major addition to the history of this unique island city.

 Author of Parallel Lives: Five Victorian Marriages and The Shelf: Adventures in Extreme Reading.

-“Well researched and richly illustrated, Arlo Haskell’s The Jews of Key West: Smugglers, Cigar Makers, and Revolutionaries: 1823-1969, is the first critical history of America’s southernmost Jewish community.
-Jews have been part of the action from the beginning of American settlement at the southernmost tip of the Sunshine State, but their story had largely been unknown, fragmentary, and undocumented.
-Not unlike Key West’s famous marine salvage operations, Haskell was required to do deep research and undertake enormous forensic effort.
-The results in The Jews of Key West are remarkable and fill a gap in the literature of the American Jewish experience.
+“Well researched and richly illustrated, this is the first critical history of America’s southernmost Jewish community.
+Through deep research and enormous forensic effort, Arlo Haskell has produced a remarkable book that fills a gap in the literature of the American Jewish experience.
 This book is an important contribution to the genre of communal biography and the field of American Jewish studies.”

 —Lance J. Sussman